We all know that KiwiSaver is a retirement savings scheme, but what happens to your account when you turn 65?

 You need to talk to your employer about whether you want to continue contributing through your payroll, or if you want your payroll deductions to stop (you will still be able to make voluntary contributions if you stop your salary deductions).

-Once you become eligible to withdraw, your employer is not required by law to continue paying KiwiSaver contributions, although some may continue to do so.
+Once you become eligible to withdraw, your employer is not required by law to continue making contributions, although some may continue to do so.

-When you are over 65 and have been in KiwiSaver for 5 years, you are no longer entitled to receive the Member Tax Credits (that is, the annual government contribution), even if you are still paying PAYE tax through your employer.
+When you are over 65 (and if you joined before 1 Jul 2019, and have been in KiwiSaver for 5 years), you are no longer entitled to receive the annual government contribution, even if you are still paying PAYE tax through your employer.

 If I do leave my money in, what do I need to think about?

-It‘s a good idea to check that you are in the right type of investment portfolio for your needs.
+It‘s a good idea to check that you are in the right type of fund for your needs.

-For example, if you will be dependent on the KiwiSaver money for regular income, a portfolio with a high proportion of cash and fixed interest investments represents less risk and therefore may give you more certainty of investment returns than one with a lot of shares which may go up and down in value more often.
+For example, if you plan to use your KiwiSaver money for regular income, a Cash fund (one with a high proportion of cash and fixed interest investments) has less risk than one with a lot of shares which may go up and down in value more often.
+You can check which fund best suits your needs in myKiwiWealth.

 How can KiwiSaver help me in retirement?

-New Zealand Super is around $698 for singles and around $1,074 for couples fortnightly after tax.
+New Zealand Super is around $437 for singles and around $672 for couples weekly after tax.
 So, many people appreciate a little bit extra to top that up, or to have some for a rainy day.

 If you had $20,000 in your KiwiSaver account and you became eligible to withdraw, you could take it all out and buy a new car or fix your roof.
 But if you left your money in KiwiSaver, your account could keep making money for you.